Electro-Harmonix EHX Tortion JFET Overdrive Review

-The Boost footswitch turns the EHX Tortion into a two channel pedal.
+The Boost footswitch turns the EHX Tortion into a two-channel pedal.
 Indicated with a blue LED and controlled by the two white knobs.
-The Volume and Gain knobs are completely independent from the rest of the pedal’s controls so it allows you to basically add extra gain or change the volume of the boost channel without affecting your normal tone.
+The Volume and Gain knobs are completely independent of the rest of the pedal’s controls so it allows you to basically add extra gain or change the volume of the boost channel without affecting your normal tone.
 It’s even possible to connect an external footswitch to turn the boost on and off momentarily.

 The 4-way pre-gain knob is a great way to change between a modern or vintage style sound.
 What it does is allow you to adjust the level and tone of your input.
 You will see ‘F T F T’ printed on the pedal with LOW and HIGH printed above them.
 The far left F T delivers a more vintage sound as it uses a lower input level.
 The far right F T uses a higher gain on the input for a more modern sound.
 F stands for Full which gives you more bass for a bigger sound.
 T stands for Tight which basically, well, tightens up the bass frequencies.

 I was surprised to see this feature as it seemed unnecessary for an overdrive pedal.
 Right next to the standard output jack there is a balanced XLR output which delivers a line level sound (controlled by the volume knob) to a mixer or PA system.
 To achieve that they built in an amp/cabinet simulator which simulates the sound of a 4×12 cabinet.
 The simulator is active even in bypass mode which means it will still simulate a real amp and cabinet with your clean sound.